Battlesnake: 2024–present: International tours and The Rise and Demise of the Motorsteeple

 Battlesnake went on their first international tour, playing several shows across the United Kingdom, Belgium and the Netherlands, in May 2024.
 In June 2024 the band released their second studio album, The Rise and Demise of the Motorsteeple, which they had recorded over 10 days.
 They embarked on their second international headline tour across Germany and the UK in September 2024.
 While on tour as a supporting act with New Zealand band Shihad, Battlesnake released the single "The Fathers Of Iron Flesh" on 13 February 2025.
 On 17 February 2025, Battlesnake announced that their third international tour, The Year Of The Snake, would commence in June 2025 with shows in the UK, Czech Republic, Germany, Denmark, Netherlands, Finland and Switzerland.

 Musical style

-Battlesnake have a unique fantasy and sci-fi inspired style, blending aspects of hard and progressive rock and metal.
-Their music features themes of wizards, dragons, and epic tales, delivered comedically whilst paying homage to classic heavy metal.
-The band is known for high-energy live performances with extravagant staging and costume design.
+Battlesnake’s music draws on fantasy and sci-fi themes and incorporates elements of hard and progressive rock and metal.
+Their lyrics frequently feature frequently feature wizards, dragons and other fantasy subjects, often presented humorously and with references to classic heavy metal.
+Their live performances incorporate theatrical staging and elaborate costumes.

 Influences include bands such as Queen, King Gizzard & the Lizard Wizard, Judas Priest and AC/DC.
 The band have also described The Lord of the Rings, Mad Max and Dune as sources of inspiration.